rockhazard/rwal/README.md

 `rwall.py -1`

-* To use a list of newline-separated image paths `rwall.py -l /path/to/image/list`
+* To use a list of newline-separated image paths `rwall.py -l /path/to/image/list.txt`

-* To specify a particular image
+* To advance to the next image in a directory or list `rwall.py -n`

+* For more help
-`rwall.py -i /path/to/image`
+`rwall.py -h`

 ### Changelog ###